PureGrain/ProxmoxEmCP/README.md

 ## 🎬 Project History

-Just a few months ago (May 2025, to be exact), we kicked off our first Model Context Protocol (MCP) server for Proxmox in the original ProxmoxMCP repo.
-It was loaded with features, FastMCP, FastAPI, and enough virtual environments to make your head spin.
-But hey, times change, and so do we!
+In May 2025, we launched our first Model Context Protocol (MCP) server for Proxmox in the original ProxmoxMCP repository.
+It was loaded with features, including FastMCP, FastAPI, and numerous virtual environments.
+However, times change, and so do we.

-Now, we’re rolling out ProxmoxEmCP: a fresh, clean rebuild.
-No more complicated setup, no more FastMCP or FastAPI, and absolutely zero venv drama.
-Everything lives happily in the root of the container, ready to roll.
+Now, we’re introducing ProxmoxEmCP: a fresh, clean rebuild.
+No more complicated setup, FastMCP, or FastAPI, and no virtual environment (venv) issues.
+Everything is streamlined and ready to roll.

 [repo_url: ProxmoxEmCP](https://github.com/PureGrain/ProxmoxEmCP)